sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 #### Check results

 The following excerpt of the results shows the extracted document text in the `parsed_document` object:

-TODO: did the configuration change? eg seems maybe the field names changed to questions like 'what is the purchase price'?

 ```javascript
 {